-- Working with organisations for the cancellation or postponement of events
+- Work with organisations for the cancellation or postponement of events

-- Being flexible with longer-term funding recipients to vary deliverables, time frames and reporting where required
+- Be flexible with longer term funding recipients to vary deliverables, timeframes and reporting where required

-- Continue to ask for financial and performance reporting for all Healthway funded grants, although timeframes may be varied.
+- Continue asking for financial and performance reporting for all Healthway funded grants, although timeframes may be varied.

-We understand COVID-19 is having a significant impact on our partners and the community more broadly.
+We understand COVID-19 continues to have a significant impact on our partners and the community more broadly.